tavein/geograpy/README.md

-This fork fixes issues with newer versions of nltk.
+This fork fixes issues with newer versions of nltk and python 3+

 A rewrite that fixes more issues is available here, please use it instead: https://github.com/shubhamkumar0/geograpy